Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 A Lot of Scammers are Benefiting From the Popularity of Forex Trading

-There are a lot of scammers that use the popularity of forex trading to lure in victims, e.g. by posing as legitimate brokers or by selling various fraudulent trading services.
-Of course, this proliferation of scammers can create the impression that forex in itself is just a scam.
+There are a lot of scammers that use the popularity of forex trading to lure in victims, for example by posing as legitimate brokers or by selling fraudulent trading services.
+These scams range from basic website impersonation to sophisticated, multi-layered operations involving social engineering, fake testimonials, and fabricated trading results.

 Forex Scams